Index of Contents

 “Zöllner’s Knot” is an especially significant article because of Delville’s extensive connections with the esoteric subculture.
 Delville was a Theosophist, no doubt, but he also had connections with esotericists Joséphin Péladan, Papus (Gérard Encausse), and Édouard Schuré among others, and organizations such as Rosicrucianism, Martinism, Spiritualism, and Freemasonry, a reminder that Theosophy was not the only influence in his life and illustrating his esoteric eclecticism.
-As a Theosophist, however, Delville is perhaps the only painter to appear in the 1937 and 1938 International Theosophical Year Book of The Theosophical Society (Adyar) in addition to Nicholas K. De Roerich, not only for his artistic abilities but for his devotion to Theosophical work, including his role as Organizing Secretary and first General Secretary of the as secretary of the Belgian Theosophical Society from 1911 to 1913 of the Belgian Theosophical Society.
+As a Theosophist, however, Delville is perhaps the only painter, with the exception of Nicholas K. De Roerich, to appear in the 1937 and 1938 International Theosophical Year Book of The Theosophical Society (Adyar), and this because of his active involvement in the Society as Organizing Secretary and first General Secretary of the Belgian Theosophical Society from 1911 to 1913.
 The controversy surrounding the World Teacher Movement and J. Krishnamurti damaged his relationship with the Theosophical Society, although he continued on good terms with its president, Annie Besant.

-Massimo Introvigne is the Director of the Center for the Study of New Religions (CESNUR).
+The author, Massimo Introvigne, is the Director of the Center for the Study of New Religions (CESNUR).

 Two book reviews on Annie Besant’s Esoteric Christianity or the Lesser Mysteries and a series of essays compiled by Kurt Leland is the final offering.
 The reviewer, Rev. Kevin Tingay is a retired parish priest in the Church of England.